ziyw/ziyw.github.io/about.markdown

 permalink: /about/
 ---

 Hey there, this is Ziyan.
-I'm a programmer living in Washington, DC.
+I'm a programmer.

 Here is a personal blog.
 It will work as another journal of mine, where I can jot down some random thoughts, put together more organized notes or just share some personal feelings.
 Since programming is my daily job, there will be a lot programming related topics here.